gphanikumar/MM2090/README.md

  * [python-4](notebooks/python-4.ipynb) copies and pointers
  * [python-5](notebooks/python-5.ipynb) 2D visualization of data
  * [python-6](notebooks/python-6.ipynb) Arrays from numpy, fitting polynomials and user defined functions to data
+ * [python-7](notebooks/python-7.ipynb) Binning of large arrays, Parametric plots, Linear Algebra, Array representation in memory and its role on speed of computation

 ## SageMath using Jupyter Notebook